NSF-programming-language/Nisr_PL/docs-en/07-Built-in-Functions.md

 # NISR Built-In Functions

 These are my personal notes on the built-in functions available in **NISR**.
-I wrote them to keep track of how the most common functions behave, especially for console input/output, checking lengths, and converting values between different data types.
+We wrote them to keep track of how the most common functions behave, especially for console input/output, checking lengths, and converting values between different data types.